jkd28/RPN-Interpreter/README.md

 ## Areas of Concern
  In terms of requirements, I have no known defects.
 I am hoping my test coverage was good enough, and that I have handled as many potential issues as possible.
 That being said, I do have some concerns.

  My biggest concern is the performance of my FileConcatenator.
 The requirements state that we should prefer real time over memory, but I am afraid that my memory usage may be a bit over the top, especially for very large files.
 I read the entire file into memory at once, which is sustainable for small files, but as the sizes of the files increase, it can quickly become unsustainable.
-The read method was a hotspot when I used VisualVM, but any attempts to optimize it resulted it a slower execution speed, so I kept the implementation as it was.
+The addFile method was a hotspot when I used VisualVM, but any attempts to optimize it resulted it a slower execution speed, so I kept the implementation as it was and cite Requirement 27 as my justification.

  ![Performace Evaluation](https://github.com/jkd28/CS1632-Deliverable6/blob/master/images/PerformanceEvaluation.png "Performance Eval")